1.

 Then, O, what fun, etc.

-When the rebels raised a hubbaboo, and
+When the rebels raised a hubbaboo, and of Sumter took possession, O,

 Instead of our flag, they raised a rag--the standard of secession, O;